Skip to Main Content

 The bottom line

-When the prime rate changes, you might see a small increase or decrease in your variable interest rates, but in most cases, you won’t even notice the change unless you read your credit card statements every month and compare your interest rates over time.
+When the prime rate changes, you might see a small increase or decrease in your variable interest rates.
+In most cases, however, you won’t even notice the change unless you read your credit card statements every month and compare your interest rates over time.